ClonyPDF home

 How to create a Netherlands visa photo with the Passport Photo Maker

-Using the Netherlands visa photo maker takes well under a minute and removes the guesswork from sizing and background:
+Using the Passport Photo Maker takes well under a minute and removes the guesswork from sizing and background:

 1. Step 1 — UploadDrop in any clear, front-facing photo (JPEG, PNG or WebP) using the upload box above.

-4. Step 4 — Verify against requirementsCompare the preview with the requirements table above — head size, expression, lighting and background.
+4. Step 4 — Verify against requirementsCompare the preview with the requirements table — head size, expression, lighting and background.
+Adjust the crop if the head looks larger than the Dutch 26–30 mm band.

 5. Step 5 — DownloadExport a print-ready sheet and a digital file so you are covered for both in-person and online submission.